 Disclaimer.
-This paper has been subjected to the U.S. Environmental Protection Agency's (EPA's) review and has been approved for pub-
+This paper has been subjected to the US Environmental Protection Agency's (EPA's) review and has been approved for publication.

-- 5 lication.
 The views expressed in this paper are those of the authors and approval does not signify that the contents necessarily reflect the views of the Agency.
 Mention of trade names, products, or services does not convey official EPA approval, endorsement, or recommendation.
-Because of the confidentiality of the information, the identity of the real WDSs used in this paper and any information that could be used to identify the systems cannot be disclosed. - The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory ("Argonne").
-Argonne, a U.S. Department of Energy Office of Science laboratory, is operated under Contract No. DE-AC02-06CH11357.
-The U.S. Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
-The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan). - 15 Acknowledgements.
+Because of the confidentiality of the information, the identity of the real WDSs used in this paper and any information that could be used to identify the systems cannot be disclosed.

+Acknowledgements.
 EPA's Office of Research and Development funded, managed, and participated in the research described here under an interagency agreement.
-Work at Argonne National Laboratory was sponsored by the EPA under an interagency agreement through U.S. Department of Energy Contract DE-AC02-06CH11357.
+Work at Argonne National Laboratory was sponsored by the EPA under an interagency agreement through US Department of Energy Contract DE-AC02-06CH11357.
+We appreciate the helpful comments provided by three anonymous referees.

-Copyright statement.
-Author MJD's copyright for this publication is transferred to UChicago Argonne, LLC as operator of Argonne National Laboratory, and is subject to reserved government use rights.
+Edited by: Atul Mittal Reviewed by: three anonymous referees